GAGGIUINO/gaggiuino.github.io/docs/learning/wiring-basics.md

 In all installations, the steam and brew thermostats are removed and discarded.
 Kits may offer a resettable thermal fuse that will go into the steam thermostat slot as a replacement; if not included, this space remains vacant.
 Original thermal fuse is used instead and kept as it is.
 This component is crucial for safety, disconnecting the circuit if the boiler overheats.

+There is another thermal fuse in Gaggia machines - pump thermal fuse, seen in the following picture.
+Most of setups - either stock integrations or custom wirings would leave this pump as it is.

+Image